awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 1. Either identify predefined InSpec profiles that you want to use, or create your own\.
 You can use [predefined profiles](https://github.com/search?p=1&q=topic%3Ainspec+org%3Adev-sec&type=Repositories) on GitHub to get started\.
 For information about how to create your own InSpec profiles, see [Compliance Automation with InSpec](https://learn.chef.io/modules/learn-the-inspec-basics#/)\.

-1. Store profiles in either a public or private GitHub repository, or in an Amazon S3 bucket\.
+1. Store profiles in either a public or private GitHub repository, or in an S3 bucket\.

 1. Run Compliance with your InSpec profiles by using the AWS\-RunInspecChecks SSM document\.
 You can begin a Compliance scan by using Run Command \(for on\-demand scans\), or you can schedule regular Compliance scans by using State Manager\.